D2-mods/Kit-Mule-kit-for-IE-games-/README.md

 #### Info
 - Installs a kit that learns every kit/class ability (including HLAs and mod-added ones)
 - This kit has no other bonuses.
 It just learn all abilities.
-- usable with both EE and classic BG2
+- usable with EEs and classic BG2

 #### Installs under 3 classes: